drwatson1/Otel-sandbox/README.md

 If you are not familiar with the OpenTelemetry project, I strongly recommend you thoroughly read the official documentation on the <https://opentelemetry.io/> to get a deep understanding of underlain concepts.

-This repository is focused on metrics only and contains an example of a .Net 6 service instrumented with some useful metrics as well as a bunch of custom metrics.
-The service can be used as a quick start with the OpenTelemetry.
-Also, this README contains step-by-step instructions how to add and use OpenTelemetry metrics to your own service.
+This repository is focused on metrics only.
+It gives you a quick introduction in metrics concepts, if you are not familiar with, and a practical step-by-step guide how to use metrics in your projects as well as how to gather, store, query and visualize them with Prometheus.
+Also, it shows you how to simply add monitoring of your host with Node Exporter, if your are already using Prometheus.
+The repository contains a source code of a .Net 6 service instrumented with some useful metrics as well as a bunch of custom metrics.
+The service can be used as a starting point for your own services with the OpenTelemetry.

 ## Concepts